previsionio/prevision-python/docs/source/getting_started.rst

                                            database='my_db',
                                            table='table1')

-You can then create datasets from this datasource as explained in the guide on :ref:`using_datasets`.
+You can then create datasets from this datasource as explained in :ref:`Uploading Data`.

 Listing available connectors and data sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~